wkasdorp/forest-2-domains/README.md

 ### Tech notes
 #### DNS
-The hard part about creating forests, domains and Domain Controller in Azure is the managing of DNS and DNS references.
-AD strongly depends on its own DNS domains and during domain creation the relevant zones must be created.
-On the other hand, Azure VMs _must_ have internet connectivity for its internal Azure Agent to work.
+The hard part about creating forests, domains and Domain Controllers in Azure is the managing of DNS Domains and zones, and DNS references.
+AD strongly depends on its own DNS domains, and during domain creation the relevant zones must be created.
+On the other hand, Azure VMs _must_ have internet connectivity for their internal Azure Agent to work.

 To meet this requirement, the DNS reference in the IP Settings of each VM must be changed a couple of times during deployment.
-The design choice I made was to appoint the first VM as master DNS.
+The design choice I made was to appoint the first VM as master DNS server.
 It will resolve externally, and this is why the configuration asks you to supply an external forwarder.
 In the end situation, the VNET has two DNS servers pointing to the forest root domain, so any new VM you add to the VNET